Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Time-Sensitive Documents

 - NBI Clearance is generally treated as valid for six months from issuance.
-Order it close to filing rather than months in advance.
+Order it close to applying rather than months in advance.

-- BI Clearance Certificate is processed shortly before filing.
-Plan it as part of the filing visit.
+- BI Clearance Certificate is processed shortly before application.

 Processing Time and Costs

-Practitioner sources put the probationary 13(a) at roughly two to three months from filing to passport stamping when the file is complete.
-Regional offices sometimes report four to eight weeks; the BI Main Office often runs longer during peak periods.
-Files with name inconsistencies, pending PSA documents, or unresolved prior marriages can take much longer.
+Practitioner sources put the probationary 13(a) at roughly two to three months from initial application to passport stamping when the file is complete.
+Regional offices sometimes report four to eight weeks, the BI Main Office may run longer during peak periods.
+Application with name inconsistencies, pending PSA documents, or unresolved prior marriages can take much longer.

 |---|---|